Sorry, you need to enable JavaScript to visit this website.

 Limits on political contributions

-Note that even though political donations are not tax deductible, the IRS still limits how much money you can contribute for political purposes.
+Note that even though political donations are not tax deductible, the IRS still limits how much money you can contribute for political purposes.2

 What is a deductible charitable contribution?

-Given that political donations aren’t tax deductible, it’s important to familiarize yourself with IRS rules regarding the deductibility of charitable contributions.
+Given that political donations aren’t tax deductible, it’s important to familiarize yourself with IRS rules regarding the deductibility of charitable contributions.3

-For cash contributions, keep a canceled check, bank or credit card statement or a receipt or letter from the charity that shows the charity’s name and the date and amount of the contribution.
-For contributions of $250 or more, you have to get a written acknowledgement of your donation from the charity.
+For cash contributions, keep a canceled check, bank, or credit card statement or a receipt or letter from the charity that shows the charity’s name and the date and amount of the contribution.
+For contributions of $250 or more, you must get a written acknowledgement of your donation from the charity.

-For non-cash contributions valued at less than $500, you must obtain a receipt from the charity that contains a description of the property.
+For non-cash contributions of at least $250 but not more than $500, you must obtain a contemporaneous written acknowledgement (CWA) from the charity that contains a description of the property.

-For non-cash contributions valued at between $500 and $5,000, you must obtain an acknowledgement that includes how and when you obtained the property and the cost or other basis of the property.
+For non-cash contributions valued at between $500 and $5,000, you must obtain a CWA that includes how and when you obtained the property and the cost or other basis of the property.
+You must also complete Form 8283.

-And for non-cash contributions valued at more than $5,000, you must obtain a written appraisal of the property from a qualified appraiser.
+For non-cash contributions valued at more than $5,000, you must have the CWA, obtain a qualified written appraisal of the donated property from a qualified appraiser, and complete Form 8283.

 Regardless of how much time, money or effort you pour into a political candidate, party or cause, you won’t be able to score a tax deduction on your federal return.